Get a quote

 Closing a company is a multi-step and complicated process.
 It is important to carry out the procedure in the right order.
 This will allow you to maintain access to online systems and avoid future tax, customs or other liabilities.
 We will guide you through the process so that you can fulfill all formalities in accordance with Danish law.

-3. Notify the relevant authorities - Inform the Danish authorities of the decision to close the business, including the Central Registry (CVR) and the Tax Authority (SKAT).
+3. Notify the authorities: You have to let the relevant Danish authorities know you’re closing, including the Central Registry (CVR) and the Tax Authority (SKAT).

-- Contacting your business partners, suppliers and customers and informing them of the fact that your business is closing.
+- Letting your business partners, suppliers, and customers know that you’re closing.

 - Closing the company's bank account.